 Independent Medical Examinations (IMEs) are neutral medical exams provided in certain workers' compensation cases where medical issues need clarification.
 IMEs can be performed by a single physician or a panel of physicians and specialists.IMEs can be requested by any party, or ordered by a workers' compensation judge.

+Interested in becoming an IME provider?
 The WCA approves providers for independent medical examinations (IMEs) through a process.
 Interested providers apply to the WCA between March 1 and April 30 every year.
 Comments on existing IME providers or those under consideration are accepted at the WCA between May 1 and May 31 each year.

 Find a list of current IME Providers.